rmk-repos/annotations-supercharged/README.md

 5. Import color from Color Palette to the layers

-It adds itself to the headers of the relevant spaces where annotations are available (3D view, Node editors, Imaged editor, Sequence editor).
+It adds itself to the headers of the relevant spaces where annotations are available (3D view, Node editors, Image editor, Sequence editor).
 Also there is a main menu which can be used either with Blender inbuild Quick Favourites or with other addons like https://github.com/passivestar/quickmenu

 ### For Blender inbuilt quick favourites
 1. Use menu search and search for text "super main".